RekerLab/DeepDelta/Model_Evaluation/README.md

 # Code for Model Evaluation

-## All code is provided as python scripts as described below.

 #### DeepDelta-5x10CV-ExtPred.py
 Code to run 5x10 fold cross validation and external test set predictions for the DeepDelta model.